Helio-Health-Group/store-locator/README.md

 - Use Node v.12 or higher.

 Some recommendations to get Started (but absolutely not required here):
-- Initialize Create React App: https://create-react-app.dev/docs/adding-typescript/
+- Initialize with Create React App: https://create-react-app.dev/docs/adding-typescript/
 - Use a React Map Component Lib (not required)

 ### Backend